WellthCare

-Every healthcare plan uses these four levers to determine what you pay.
+Every plan uses these four pieces to set your costs.
 Write them down as you review your new plan documents.

 • Premium: The fixed monthly amount you pay for coverage, usually deducted from your paycheck.
 This is not an "out-of-pocket" cost when you get care, but it is a fixed annual expense.